First published March 4, 2020.

 If you are visiting Washington, DC, you will likely spend time in several of the Smithsonian museums, most centered around the National Mall.
 One of the most interesting museums is the National Museum of American History.
 This museum contains many priceless and meaningful artifacts from America’s past, and you can spend hours in its galleries.
-March is Women’s History Month, and with the museum’s new exhibit on the 100th anniversary of women’s suffrage, this is the perfect month to visit.

 This museum is located on the National Mall, between the Museum of African American History and Culture and the National Museum of Natural History.
 You can see highlights from all three museums in one long day of sightseeing.
 The American History museum is quite large, with 4 floors of exhibits.
 You can enter from either Constitution Avenue (1st floor) or from the National Mall (2nd floor).
 You will have to go through security at each entrance – see here for more details on its policies.
 Be aware that on busy days, there may be a line to get through security.
 I recommend waiting until 30 minutes past the opening time to let the initial line die down.

 Once you’re inside, visit the information desks, located near either entrance, to get an updated map of the museum, information on movies and other special events, and to obtain information on the digital guides for rent (available at a separate kiosk).
 There are special preschool and school-aged interactive digital guides for families to help you navigate the museum.
 I always recommend getting the digital guide, especially on your first visit.

 The museum can be overwhelming so I encourage you to look at a map and plan your route based on your family’s interests before your visit.
 Don’t just wing it as you will get tired before seeing the important items!
 Here is my recommended route through the museum, which should take 2-3 hours (see the helpful hints below for a shortened tour route).